theisencr/old_webpage/resume/index.md

   creditlink:
 ---

-Resume link below; this is my shortform version.
+Resume link below; this is the shortform version.
 If you're in industry and/or a consulting contact, this is probably what you want.

-Updated June 9, 2016.
+Updated July 11, 2017.

-<div markdown="0"><a href="https://github.com/theisencr/theisencr.github.io/blob/master/assets/ctheisen_resume.pdf" class="btn btn-info">PDF</a></div>
+<div markdown="0"><a href="https://github.com/theisencr/theisencr.github.io/blob/master/assets/theisencr_resume.pdf" class="btn btn-info">PDF</a></div>

 # Curriculum Vitae

-Updated May 9, 2016.
+Updated July 11, 2017.

 <div markdown="0"><a href="https://github.com/theisencr/theisencr.github.io/blob/master/assets/theisencr_CV.pdf" class="btn btn-info">PDF</a></div>